chaos-polymtl/lethe/doc/source/examples/dem/packing-in-circle/packing-in-circle.rst

 Description of the Case
 -----------------------

-Packing in a circle is the most basic example in Lethe-DEM.
 In this example, 50 two-dimensional particles are inserted in a circle.
 Due to the action of gravity, they accelerate in the defined direction of gravity.
 Upon reaching the outer periphery of the circle (the boundary walls of the triangulation), the particle-wall contact stops the particles from leaving the triangulation.
 Finally a balance forms between the particle-particle and particle-wall contact force and the gravity force.
 Particles lose kinetic energy (and velocity), get packed on the triangulation boundary, and remain at rest.

 --------------